 As noted above, end-users (e-people) may 'subscribe' to collections in order to be alerted when new items appear in those collections.
 Each day, end-users who are subscribed to one or more collections will receive an e-mail giving brief details of all new items that appeared in any of those collections the previous day.
-If no new items appeared in any of the subscribed collections, no email is sent.
+If no new items appeared in any of the subscribed collections, no e-mail is sent.
 Users can unsubscribe themselves at any time.
+RSS feeds of new items are also available for collections and communities.